rlitinsky/defender-docs/ATPDocs/dashboard.md

 Use the **Dashboard** page to view critical insights and real-time data about identity threat detection and response (ITDR).
 View graphs and widgets that showcase important information related to unauthorized access, account compromise, insider threats, and abnormal activities, and then proactively monitor and manage potential identity-related security risks.

+> [!NOTE]
+> The data presented on the dashboard is based on the visibility and scope of MDI within your organization's environments.

 ## Prerequisites

 To access this new dashboard, you need: